onnx/onnx/docs/TestCoverage.md

 </details>

+### Slice
-### SliceThere are 5 test cases, listed as following:
+There are 5 test cases, listed as following:
 <details>
 <summary>slice</summary>